yardenbm/flink-table-format-plain-avro/README.md

 This is a simple example project demonstrating how to create a custom format for Apache Flink Table API that explicitly defines the schema for Avro data.
 This example shows how to bypass Flink's automatic schema inference when using Kafka as a connector.

-> **Note**: This is nothing official, but a minimal example showing how to implement custom serialization/deserialization in Flink Table API.
+> **Note**: This is just a minimal example showing how I implemented custom serialization/deserialization in Flink Table API.

 ## Quick Start